mhBrice/thesis/article3/article3.md

-Spatiotemporal changes in tree recruitment may provide early signals of shifts in species distributions under climate warming [@anderson-teixeira_altered_2013
+Spatiotemporal changes in tree recruitment may provide early signals of shifts in species distributions under climate warming [@anderson-teixeira_altered_2013;
 @boisvert-marsh_shifting_2014; @sittaro_tree_2017; @zhu_failure_2012].
 While
 adult trees may survive for a long time in suboptimal conditions, the regeneration process involves a sequence of several important climate-sensitive steps, i.e., flowering, pollination, seed production and germination, and seedling establishment and survival [@bykova_temperature_2012].
-Hence, compared to adult trees, the distribution and composition of young recruits can change rapidly in the face of environmental changes [@copenhaverparry_multiscale_2020].
+Hence, compared to adult trees, the distribution and composition of young recruits can change rapidly in the face of environmental changes [@copenhaverparry_multiscale_2020;
-Since species northern range limits are substantially controlled by their physiological tolerances to minimum temperature [@arris_evidence_1989], tree species are expected to shift their distributions toward higher latitudes in response to climate warming.
-Consistent with these hypotheses, temperate tree species in Québec have shifted their range limits northward and these shifts were larger for saplings than for adult trees [@boisvert-marsh_shifting_2014;
-@sittaro_tree_2017].
-However, @sittaro_tree_2017 reported that these latitudinal shifts were poorly correlated with climate warming and
-@boisvertmarsh_divergent_2019 showed both positive and negative effects of climate change variables on sapling recruitment at their range margins.
-This apparent contradiction between the expected northward shifts and the underlying driver may indicate that trees are responding to a complex suite of environmental drivers [@boisvertmarsh_divergent_2019; @carteron_soil_2020;
-@leithead_northward_2010; @solarik_priority_2019].
+@boisvert-marsh_shifting_2014; @sittaro_tree_2017].
 Because tree migration
-ultimately depends upon successful recruitments in new locations beyond their current range limits [@renwick_temporal_2015], determining what conditions can facilitate or impede sapling establishment is a milestone in predicting future tree species distributions [@copenhaverparry_multiscale_2020] and vulnerability [@aubin_traits_2016].
+ultimately depends upon successful recruitments in new locations beyond their current range limits [@renwick_temporal_2015], investigating sapling distributions is needed to shed light on future forest response to climate change.

+In response to climate warming, species are expected to shift their distributions through space to track suitable climatic conditions [@parmesan_globally_2003].
+Accordingly, many tree species have shifted their range limits northward in latitude [@boisvert-marsh_shifting_2014;
+@sittaro_tree_2017] and upward in altitude [@beckage_rapid_2008;
+@harsch_are_2009].
+In addition of these upward and northward shifts, it has been suggested that marginal populations of temperate species at their northern range limits could migrate downslope [@goldblum_age_2002].
+Indeed, in the transition zone of eastern North America, several temperate tree species are spatially constrained on hilltops at their northern limits [@blouin_guide_2008;
+@gosselin_guide_2002] likely due to warmer microclimate created by moisture and cold air drainage, i.e. cold air flowing downslope and getting trapped into valleys and depressions [@barras_supply_1998; @goldblum_age_2002].
+With climate warming, these populations could expand downward and thus play a key role in accelerating tree range shifts, but this process remains to be documented.

+Despite this "globally coherent fingerprint" [@parmesan_globally_2003], species distributional shifts are often poorly correlated with climate warming [@sittaro_tree_2017].
+Moreover, the magnitude and direction of shifts vary considerably between taxa and regions [@fei_divergence_2017;
+@vanderwal_focus_2013; @lenoir_going_2010].
+These inconsistencies in expected species shifts  may indicate that trees are not only responding to climate warming but also to a complex suite of environmental drivers, which could be particularly important at the regeneration stage [@boisvertmarsh_divergent_2019;
+@carteron_soil_2020; @leithead_recruitment_2012; @solarik_priority_2019].
+Determining what conditions can facilitate or impede sapling establishment is necessary in order to predict future tree species distributions
+[@copenhaverparry_multiscale_2020] and vulnerability [@aubin_traits_2016].

 Seed dispersal limitation is likely one of the primary constraints to tree recruitment at range margins [@caspersen_seedling_2005; @renwick_temporal_2015].
-Many species typically dispersed their seeds close to the parent trees, from a few metres to a few hundred metres [@scheller_spatially_2005].
-As such, many studies have found that recruitment is highly dependent on the abundance of conspecific trees [@caspersen_seedling_2005; @drobyshev_environmental_2014; @graignic_geographical_2014; @solarik_priority_2019].
-Hence, migration at the leading edge may not appear as a moving front following climate warming;
+Many species typically disperse their seeds close to the parent trees, from a few metres to a few hundred metres [@scheller_spatially_2005].
+As such, many studies have found that recruitment is highly dependent on the abundance of conspecific trees [@caspersen_seedling_2005; @drobyshev_environmental_2014;
-recruitment may occur episodically through rare long dispersal events or locally through the expansion from isolated northern populations [@pearson_climate_2006].
-Marginal populations at northern range limits (i.e. cryptic refugia) have likely played a key role in postglacial tree migration and they may be as important in future range shifts [@mclachlan_molecular_2005].
-In the transition zone of eastern North America, several temperate tree species are spatially constrained on hilltops at their northern limits [@blouin_guide_2008; @gosselin_guide_2002] likely due to warmer microclimate created by cold air drainage, i.e. cold air flowing downslope and getting trapped into valleys and depressions [@barras_supply_1998; @goldblum_age_2002].
-Hence, contrary to the most common predictions of shifts towards higher elevations [@beckage_rapid_2008], these northern populations could possibly migrate downslope with climate warming [@goldblum_age_2002].
-Although this phenomenon could contribute to the northward range shifts, it has not yet been documented.
+@graignic_geographical_2014; @solarik_priority_2019].
+Hence, migration at the
+leading edge may not appear as a moving front after climate warming;
+recruitment may occur episodically through rare long dispersal events, or locally through the expansion from isolated northern populations [@pearson_climate_2006].

 In addition to species dispersal limitations, several other biotic and abiotic